Russia invades Georgia, and everybody thinks, oh, no, the oil price is going to spike way back up.

 So he puts down his country.

-Uh Michelle Obama visited a second grade classroom, and after reading a book to the kids, Michelle Obama asked him if there were any messages that they wanted her to pass on to her husband, the Messiah.
+And after reading a book to the kids, Michelle Obama asked them if there were any messages that they wanted her to pass on to her husband, the Messiah.

 Listen to this exchange that she had with an unidentified seven-year-old boy.